Jog Falls, Karnataka - A Travel guide

 4. Sharavathi Valley and Suspension Bridge

 Sharavathi valley viewpoint and suspension bridge lie on the way from Honnavar to Jog Falls in Karnataka.
-It is situated in the Honnavar taluka, Uttara Kannada district which is 35 kilometres away from the Jog Falls.
+It is situated in the Honnavar taluka, Uttara Kannada district, 35 kilometres away from the waterfalls.
 The bridge is built over the ferociously flowing Sharavathi River and connects two nearby villages.
 The locals often use the bridge to cross over to the other village.
 The locals even ride 2-wheeler vehicles on the bridge.

 Hotels near Jog Falls or Places to stay near Jog Falls, Karnataka - India

 1. KSTDC Hotel Mayura Gerusoppa, Jog falls

 Karnataka Tourism's Hotel Mayura Gerusoppa is hands down the best place to stay near Jog Falls, Karnataka.
 It is by far the best hotel managed by KTDC that we have stayed at.
 We had a wonderful stay with Hotel Mayura Gerusoppa and would rate our stay as luxurious.
 They have 10 double rooms and a separate 10-bedded dormitory.
-All the rooms overlook the mighty Jog Falls and we were able to view the waterfall from our room’s big glass window.
+All the rooms overlook the mighty waterfalls, and we were able to view the streams of water from our room’s big glass window.

 The hotel’s campus was open to tourists during the day, but post-sunset, when the tourists left, the whole campus was ours, and we were able to enjoy the beauty of Jog Falls till it got dark.
-Also early in morning, you have the whole campus to yourself till tourists start arriving.
-The heavy roar of the waterfall was audible in our room as well but it was like music to our ears.
+Also, early in the morning, you have the whole campus to yourself till tourists start arriving.
+The heavy roar of the waterfall was audible in our room as well, but it was like music to our ears.
 They have a restaurant, and though the menu is limited, they serve mouth-watering food and provide room service.

 2. Prakruthi Yatri Niwas Lodge, Near Rani falls